Oblarg/docs/CommandScreensteps/Screensteps.md

 ## Simple subsystem example

 What might a functional subsystem look like in practice?
-Below is a simple pneumatically-actuated hatch mechanism from the HatchBot example project:
+Below is a simple pneumatically-actuated hatch mechanism from the HatchBot example project (TODO: link to it):

 ```java
 package edu.wpi.first.wpilibj.examples.hatchbottraditional.subsystems;